nodejs/node/doc/api/stream.markdown

 programs.
 However, you **are** expected to override this method in your own extension classes.

 ### writable.\_writev(chunks, callback)

-* `chunks` {Array} The chunks to be written, each chunk should have following
+* `chunks` {Array} The chunks to be written.
+Each chunk has following
   format: `{ chunk: ..., encoding: ... }`.
 * `callback` {Function} Call this function (optionally with an error argument) when you are done processing the supplied chunks.

-NOTE: This function is completely optional to implement.
-Even more, in the most of the cases you won't need it.
+This function is completely optional to implement.
+In the most cases it is unnecessary.
+If implemented, it will be called with all the chunks that are buffered in the write queue.

 ### writable.write(chunk, [encoding], [callback])